-Policy Number: CC0092017 Proposed by: Colleen Nevins/Technology in Teaching/Curriculum Committee Approved By: Faculty Approval Date: 5.17.2019 Effective Date: 5.2019 Number of Pages: 3 Next Review Date: 5.2021
+Proposed by: Curriculum Committee Policy Number: CC0092017 Approved By: Faculty Approval Date: 4.16.21 Effective Date: 6.1.2021 Number of Pages: 4 Next Review Date: 4.2024

 Policy on Clinical Lab Guidelines

 The design of CSU Channel Islands' Nursing Program curriculum innovatively facilitates learning in three distinct settings: the classroom or online, laboratory, and clinical setting.
 The ability to segment 25% of clinical practicum time for lab related activities creates a safe and innovative setting for student learners to apply knowledge by assigning a corresponding lab with clinical courses throughout the program.
 The purpose of the Policy on Clinical Lab Guidelines is to establish the Nursing Program philosophy, strategy, and objectives for lab practicum within clinical practicum laboratory courses.